 NASA’s Johnson Space Center has invented the coolest car with truly fantastic and versatile technological advancements.
 NASA Engineers recently revealed their new creation named Modular Robotic Vehicle which can drive sideways and will eventually be autonomous.
 This can be achieved through 4 independent wheels, a remote controller, and dynamic driver feedback.
 While it looks more akin to a golf cart than any other electric car on the market.
 It has very decent and smart features which can inspire other car makers.

 NASA’s new car can drive sideways

 The Vehicle Specification

-The driver describes it “Like driving on ICE but having full control”.
-This MRV is a battery powered electrical vehicle with wired system in propulsion, steering and braking controlled by computers, with inputs being converted in to electrical signals and transmit via wires to the vehicle’s motors.
-This vehicle can be driven on Space as well as on earth.
-This car certainly makes parking much easier on earth and makes much safer ride for astronauts.
+The driver describes it as “Like driving on ICE but having full control”.
+This MRV is a battery-powered electrical vehicle with a wired system in propulsion, steering, and braking controlled by computers, with inputs being converted into electrical signals and transmit via wires to the vehicle’s motors.
+This vehicle can be driven in Space as well as on earth.
+This car certainly makes parking much easier on earth and makes a much safer ride for astronauts.

 Some of its technologies could be included on a future rover, Moon, Mars, and asteroids allowing astronauts to control the vehicle from orbit above a planet.
 Or, with any luck, its features may appear in a commercial product.
 Well, we can hope.